 First, what is “rock-bottom?”
 It certainly would not mean the same thing for each person, so assuming that treatment would be ineffective until some arbitrary milestone of substance abuse is hit is highly flawed.
 The “rock-bottom” myth is dangerous in the fact that it may make it so those closest to a chronic substance abuser may not say anything or step in because they think it will be futile.
 Also, allowing someone close to you to continue to go down the wrong path may lead to unemployment, divorce, financial ruin, overdose or mental or physical illness.
 Rehab is most successful following an early intervention.

 Another flaw in the myth of coercive treatment is that individuals do not have the motivation to change.
 Remaining out of jail and free to enjoy life would seem to be highly motivating.
 If faced with a choice between incarceration or going to drug court, many would likely choose the latter.
-Drug courts are voluntary, as participants must agree on all requirements and consistently meet all obligations to avoid going to jail.
+Adult drug courts are voluntary, as participants must agree on all requirements and consistently meet all obligations to avoid going to jail.

-Do Drug Courts Work?
+Do Drug Court Programs Work?
 Incarceration vs. Rehabilitation

-Fundamentally, any controversy about drug courts boils down to a philosophical battle between incarceration and rehabilitation approaches.
+Fundamentally, any controversy about adult drug courts boils down to a philosophical battle between incarceration and rehabilitation approaches.
 However, history and research have shown conclusively that you cannot incarcerate someone’s addiction away.
 You cannot expect a person to overcome addiction by simply throwing him or her in jail and not providing any other treatment.
 Evidence of this can be seen in the billions of dollars spent on the war on drugs, which has not resulted in any reduction of use or abuse, or in the abysmal national recidivism rate.